The Widlife Habitat Garden

 abundance of pollinators in

-The integration of wildlife, food growing, herbs and native plants in the
+Integrating wildlife, food growing, herbs and native plants in the

 by population growth, pesticides and pollution.
-The Wildlife

-California.
-We installed bee boxes,
+We've installed bee boxes,

 birdhouses. birdbaths and fruit-bearing and nectar-rich plants throughout